Annapurna Base Camp-9Days

 Trek Season and the Weather

-The Manaslu Circuit Trek is open from March to May and September to November, and it is a safe season for trekking.
+The Annapurna Base Camp Trek is open from March to May and September to November, and it is a safe season for trekking.
 Spring (March–May) is ideal, with clear skies, blooming rhododendrons and views of Mt.
-Manaslu.
+Annapurna.
 Daytime temperatures range from 18 °C to 24 °C, dropping to -4 °C at night.
 Autumn (September–November) also offers stable weather and beautiful mountain views, with temperatures from 15 to 25°C and nighttime lows around -6 °C. Snow increases from December, making Larkya La Pass difficult to cross.

 A Typical Day on the Hike